-Since 2003, when the war in Iraq broke, Payday has waged with organisations in the Global Women's Strike (GWS) international campaigns to support soldiers and conscientious objectors who refuse to fight or young people who refuse conscription.
+Since 2003, when the war in Iraq broke out, Payday has organized or joined a number of international campaigns working with some organisations in the Global Women's Strike (GWS) to support soldiers and conscientious objectors who refuse to fight or men and women who refuse conscription.

 We have supported individual campaigns in many countries including Turkey, Greece, Israel the US and the UK.
-These campaigns were almost always led by women - partners, mothers, relatives.
-For many years, with Queer Strike, we joined an international and successful campaign to free Chelsea Manning, an army analyst who leaked thousands of classified military files.
+These campaigns were almost always led by women - partners, mothers, sisters, relatives.
+For many years, with Queer Strike, we joined an international and successful campaign to free Chelsea Manning, a transexual army analyst who leaked thousands of classified military files to Wikileaks.

 FOR MORE INFORMATION on our support to past campaigns by & with refuseniks, visit www.refusingtokill.net, our former website.
-Below watch our 2005 video Refusing to Kill - Refuseniks of the world speak out
+For an overview, watch our 2005 video Refusing to Kill - Refuseniks around the world speak out